rdevans0/acgc/README.md

-# Code AC-GC: Lossy Activation Compression with Guaranteed Convergence
+# Code For AC-GC: Lossy Activation Compression with Guaranteed Convergence
 This code is intended to be used as a supplemental material for submittion to NeurIPS 2021.

 **DO NOT DISTRIBUTE**